Fates: Individual roles

 The Moirai, meaning "allotted portion" or "share", separated each sister into a different role in order to handle the fates of humans.
 The Fates were expected to appear within three days of a mortal's birth.
 Clotho was the first of the three, known as "the spinner" because she wove the threads of human life while in the womb.
 This act is used to represent her divine duty, also incorporating pregnancies or birth when referring to her.
-The second Fate, Lachesis, is known as "the Allotter" or "the Receiver", given the fact that her responsibility includes determining how much mortal life is assigned to the soul of each individual.
+The second Fate, Lachesis, is known as "the Allotter" or "the Receiver", given that her responsibility includes determining how much mortal life is assigned to the soul of each individual.
 This, in turn, determines the number of tribulations that individual is predestined to face.
 The final Fate, Atropos, is known as the most stubborn sister of the three, given the nickname "the un-turnable" or "the Inevitable".
 Atropos is expected to cut off the thread of life, completing the cycle and determining when a human will die.
 She is typically seen hand in hand with death and the Underworld.
 Once Atropos cuts the thread, each soul is sent to the Underworld where they receive judgement and are sent to one of three options: Elysium, Tartarus, or the Fields of Asphodel.

 Elysium is labeled a land for the blessed, whereas those who committed horrible deeds were sent to the deepest part of the underworld, Tartarus.
 The mortals who lived neither an objectively good or bad life were sent to the Fields of Asphodel.